Overview

 Create a separate folder for the differential expression analysis:

-mkdir $HOME/diff_exp_project
+mkdir $HOME/differential

-cd $HOME/diff_exp_project
+cd $HOME/differential

 2. Prepare the Samplesheet and Input Files